Top 10 Things To Do In Hawaii

 Watch this video countdown of the top 5 islands in Hawaii (you might need to disable your ad blocker).

 Overlooking Waikiki Beach, Diamond Head is the most recognized landmark in Hawaii.
 Known as Le’ahi to Hawaiians, Diamond Head got its name when early Western explorers mistook its calcite crystals for diamonds.
 Later on, U.S. forces erected artillery firing stations on the crater’s slopes and on its summit as part of Oahu’s coastal defense system.
 Hiking to the summit of Diamond Head is an absolute must, though you’ll hardly be alone.
-The unobstructed views of Waikiki Beach from the summit are the hallmark of any visit to the island and from up here, you can’t help but wonder how pristine Hawaii must have looked like before modern development.
+The unobstructed views of Waikiki Beach from the summit are the hallmark of any visit to the island, and from up here, you can’t help but wonder how pristine Hawaii must have looked before modern development.
 On sunny days, it’s best to hike in the morning hours or in late afternoons as the hike is exposed to the elements.

 Hiking Diamond Head - Honolulu -Oahu- Hawaii